George Weber (radio personality): Murder

 On Friday, March 20, 2009, George Weber was killed in his Brooklyn apartment on Henry Street in Carroll Gardens, Brooklyn.
 A co-worker became concerned when he didn't show up for work on Saturday, so police were dispatched to Weber's apartment on Sunday at 12:30am, but they noticed nothing amiss, and left.
-When the co-worker called again at 8:30 a.m., cops returned to the building, where a neighbor said he heard water running in the newsman's apartment all night.
+When the co-worker called again at 8:30 a.m., police returned to the building, where a neighbor said he heard water running in the newsman's apartment all night.
 Police entered the apartment and discovered Weber's body, with his hands and feet bound.
 Weber had been stabbed more than 50 times in the neck, chest and arms, and his guest bedroom had been ransacked.
 The water was still running in the apartment's bathtub and kitchen sink, and investigators believe Weber's killer used the water to clean himself after the murder.
 Authorities said there was no sign of forced entry.

-On March 25 police arrested 16-year-old student John Katehis of East Elmhurst, Queens, New York for the murder.
+On March 25, police arrested 16-year-old student John Katehis of East Elmhurst, Queens, New York for the murder.
 He was lured to a rendezvous with detectives by his father, who promised to give him $300, and was arrested without incident.
 Katehis confessed to the crime when apprehended, also claiming to be a Satanist and a sadomasochist.
 Katehis told police that he and Weber had met through a personal ad Weber had posted on Craigslist for "rough sex," but stabbed Weber in self-defense after Weber tried to stab him.
 This led to the media referring to Katehis as a Craigslist killer.

 Katehis was charged as an adult with second-degree murder and criminal possession of a weapon, and pleaded not guilty, despite his confession.
 Katehis's lawyer claimed there was an ongoing relationship between Weber and Katehis.
 Following a mistrial, Katehis was convicted in 2011 at retrial, and sentenced to 25 years to life.
 Author David McConnell, in his book American Honor Killings: Desire and Rage Among Men explored the Katehis case as a main example of lethal hate crimes on homosexual men where the perpetrators exhibited some degree of homosexuality themselves.